Exclusive: Chinese miners in talks for stake in Barrick's Veladero mine - sources

 TORONTO/VANCOUVER (Reuters) - China's Zijin Mining Group Co Ltd and Shandong Gold Mining Co Ltd have held separate talks with Barrick Gold Corp to buy a 50 percent stake in its Veladero gold mine in Argentina, according to four sources with knowledge of the process.

-Veladero is one of Barrick's five core mines; all are in the Americas.
+Veladero is one of Barrick's five core mines, which are all in the Americas.
 It is expected to produce between 580,000 and 640,000 ounces of gold this year.

 The high quality of the mine, production capacity and the prospect for geographical diversification have appealed to the state-owned Chinese suitors, said three of the sources, who requested anonymity because the matter is private.
-All spoke over the past week.
+All of the persons spoke over the past week.

 Barrick, the world's biggest gold miner, has not launched a formal sales process for Veladero, and there is no certainty that the talks will result in a transaction, the sources said.